On Sobolev spaces of bounded subanalytic manifolds

-To summarize, we have to show, assuming {\bf $(\mathbf{A}_{k+1})$}, that we can find $\alpha>0$ such that we have for all $p$ sufficiently large and $u\in W^{1,p}(M)$:
+To summarize, we have to show, assuming {\bf $(\mathbf{A}_{k+1})$}, that we can find $\alpha>0$ such that we have for all $p$ sufficiently large and $u\in \cc^\infty(\mba)$:

 Before starting the first step, let us make some observations that are consequences of the induction assumption.
-We already know by induction that inequality (\ref{eq_morrey_claim}) holds if replace $U$ with any open subset $V$ of $M$ satisfying $\kappa (V)>k$, for each $u\in W^{1,p}(M)$.
+We already know by induction that inequality (\ref{eq_morrey_claim}) holds if we replace $U$ with any open subset $V$ of $M$ satisfying $\kappa (V)>k$, for each $u\in W^{1,p}(M)$ (assertion $(\mathbf{A}_{k+1})$ yields it for $u\in \cc^\infty(\mba)$ and consequently for any $u\in W^{1,p}(M)$, by density).
 Since we can use a cutoff function, given such $V$, we actually have for every $u\in W^{1,p}(V'\cap M)$ (for $p$ large enough), if $V'$ is any neighborhood of $\adh{V}$ in $\mba$.
 Of course, the constant involved in this inequality depends on the chosen neighborhood $V'$.

 Since $U$ is relatively compact and because we can use a partition of unity, it is enough to deal with the case of a function $u$ whose support fits in some prescribed neighborhood $U_\xo$ of some point $x_0\in \overline{U}$ that we can choose arbitrarily small.
 Let us thus take any $\xo\in \adh{U}$ and let $S$ denote the element of $\Sigma$ that contains $x_0$.
 We may assume $S$ to be of dimension $k$ (since, in the case $\dim S> k$, $x_0$ would have a neighborhood $\uxo$ such that $\kappa(\uxo)>k$, and on the other hand $\xo\in \adh{U}$ entails $\dim S \ge \kappa (U)=k$).